Rafagars/Rafagars/README.md

 - 👋 Hi, I’m @Rafagars
 - 👀 I’m interested in ...
 Web Development, Data Science, Videogames and anime
 - 🌱 I’m currently learning ...
-How to made my own videogames
+Financial Analysis, Time Series, Stochastic Process
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://twitter.com/RafaGars
 - or https://www.linkedin.com/in/rafael-garcia-sanchez-2297b816a